Skip to main content

 Level 2: EFA-Derived Structure (2 Factors)

-Horn’s Parallel Analysis compared actual eigenvalues against the 95th percentile of random-data eigenvalues and retained exactly two factors.
-The two factors explain a cumulative 39.9% of variance.
-Factor correlations (r = .505) confirm the oblique rotation was appropriate.
+Horn’s Parallel Analysis compared actual eigenvalues against the 95th percentile of random-data eigenvalues and retained one factor.
+The single factor explains 27.2% of variance.

 Forced 2-factor extraction within F1 (exploratory)